alebon/caladesi-framework/caladesi-orientdb/README.md

   // We want the ship to have a name object name extends StringField(this)

+  // Color of the ship
+  object color extends StringField(this)

   // Ships have a weight and we name the inner property "weight" object weight extends DoubleField(this) {